To get the best hires, you need to ask your clients the right questions when taking on a job.

-The best hires come out of great recruitment briefs, and the best briefs are a result of recruiters asking their clients all the right questions.
-So, if you only ask the same basic questions time and again, you’ll always get the same (or worse) results.
-Ask these well-considered, loaded questions during briefing stage, and you'll set yourself up nicely for a winner!
+So instead of asking basic questions time and time again, ask these well-considered, loaded questions during the briefing stage, and you'll set yourself up nicely for a winner!

 1. ‘Why has this position come about in the first place?’